Professor JOHN COETZEE -PATRON

 Buchi Emecheta - Council

-Buchi Emecheta is a Nigerian author who has received great acclaim for her work both in the UK and Nigeria, writing nineteen novels since 1972.
+Buchi Emecheta was a Nigerian author who received great acclaim for her work both in the UK and Nigeria, writing nineteen novels since 1972.
 Her first book, In The Ditch details her experience as a poor, single parent in London.
 It was followed by Second-Class Citizen, The Bride Price, The Slave Girl, which was awarded the Jock Campbell Award,The Joys of Motherhood, Destination Biafra, Naira Power, Double Yoke, Gwendolen, The Rape of Shavi and Kehinde.
 Her autobiography, Head Above Water, appeared in 1986 to much acclaim.
 She served as a judge in 2001.
+Buchi passed on 25 January 2017, the Council's tribute celebrates her legacy.

 Aminatta Forna - council

 ADAM FREUDENHEIM - TRUSTEE

 Adam Freudenheim was born and raised in the United States and has worked in publishing since 1998, including at Granta Books, at Yale University Press (London) and at Penguin Books where he was Publishing Director of Penguin Classics and Reference from 2004-2012.
 Adam is currently Publisher and Managing Director of Pushkin Press which focuses on bringing the best stories from around the world to British and American readers.
 Adam is currently also a trustee of the Poetry Archive and a Member of the Man Booker Prize Advisory Council.
 He is a former trustee of The London Library and the Leo Baeck Institute.

 Tom Gaffney - council